hereioz/Fuzzer/README.md

 # Python Fuzzer

 * #### What is Fuzzer?
-  * Send amount of chars to catch a vulns
+  * Send amount of chars to catch a vulns like (Buffer Overflow)
-  * can be used to search for Buffer Overflow
   * Read more About Fuzzing: https://en.wikipedia.org/wiki/Fuzzing
   * Read more About Buffer Overflow: https://en.wikipedia.org/wiki/Buffer_overflow